 If you would like to access past issues of Dramatise, drop an email to firstname.lastname@example.org or visit us at our office.

 In loving memory of Christina Sergeant – a dearly missed actor, director, drama educator and dear friend, SDEA introduces the Tina Sergeant Professional Development Initiative.

-The Tina Sergeant Professional Development Initiative is open to theatre practitioners and drama educators who are Singaporean citizens, permanent residents or foreigners.
+The Tina Sergeant Professional Development Initiative is a fund to support freelance practitioners and drama educators to make professional development a viable part of their lives.

 Tina Sergeant Professional Development Initiative for Theatre Practitioners and Drama Educators

 This initiative is named after Christina Sergeant, one of the founding members of SDEA who made it her practice to constantly learn and give back to the community she belonged to.
-Each year, five complimentary passes worth up to SGD$500 each to SDEA events, masterclasses or training programmes will be offered to local and foreign theatre practitioners and drama educators.
-The initiative does not cover other related costs such as extra learning resources, transportation or meals.
+Each year, selected applicants receive up to SGD$500 each to SDEA events, masterclasses or training programmes.
+The initiative does not cover other related costs such as extra learning resources, transportation, or meals.